fwinkelbauer/Bumpy/README.md

 [*.my_glob | my_profile]
 ```

-Most of Bumpy's commands can be applied to a certain profile by specifing the profile name, e.g. `bumpy list -p my_profile`.
+Most of Bumpy's commands can be applied to a certain profile by specifying the profile name, e.g. `bumpy list -p my_profile`.

 ### Marker